 The North Pole Flight Command Center is where all of that is coordinated.
 They keep a world map that is updated constantly — even with test flight data.
 When Santa wants to send a message to folks – such as a Christmas Eve bedtime advisory — it flows through North Pole Flight Command.
 This is their latest news:

-- Santa’s Sleigh Heading to the South Pacificby Elf Meg Nogg on August 26, 2021 at 3:58 pm
+- Santa’s Sleigh Ends August in Sector 5by Elf Meg Nogg on August 26, 2021 at 3:58 pm